-Canon G7 X versus Canon T6i
+Canon G7 X vs T6i

-The Canon PowerShot G7 X and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in September 2014 and February 2015.
+The Canon PowerShot G7 X and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in September 2014 and February 2015.
 The G7X is a fixed lens compact, while the T6i is a DSLR.
 The cameras are based on an one-inch (G7X) and an APS-C (T6i) sensor.
-The G7X has a resolution of 20 megapixel, whereas the T6i provides 24 MP.
+The G7X has a resolution of 20 megapixels, whereas the T6i provides 24 MP.

-An illustration of the physical size and weight of the Canon G7 X and the Canon T6i is provided in the side-by-side display below.
+The physical size and weight of the Canon G7 X and the Canon T6i are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.